Five Essential Skills for Making a Great First Impression in Business

 Have more questions?
 Follow up with the expert herself.

 Director of Major Gifts & Celebrity Relations

 Sea Shepherd Conservation Society

 Farrah Smith is a Director at one of the world's top environmental charities and is an esteemed member of Al Gore's Climate Reality Leadership Corps.
 Farrah also owns Farrah Smith Coaching, where she teaches a transformational course that helps teens reach their full potential with an emphasis on mindfulness, neuroscience, and positive psychology.
 You can find Farrah's top tips for success on Facebook at Coach Farrah Smith.
-Her advice has been featured by Thrive Global....
+Her advice has been featured by Forbes and...
 Continue Reading

 Start your free membership to continue reading and learning from people who want to help you succeed.Sign up for free